disoio/diso.router/README.md

 TODO
 ----
+- instead of iterating over array could use prefix trie like https://github.com/c9s/r3 but prolly not worth the time
 - include post data in route params?
 - rewrite without RoutePattern and ditch query param / hash naming, allow for optional params?